 Donor egg treatment is defined as an in vitro fertilization (IVF) cycle in which a person with female reproductive organs uses another person’s eggs (the donor) rather than their own.

-We are among the leading provider of donor egg treatment in the United States, performing more than 1,000 cycles last year alone, and home to more than 8,500 babies born from donor eggs.
+We are among the leading provider of donor egg treatment in the United States, and home to more than 12,000 babies born from donor eggs.
 We are one of only a few centers that recruits, selects, and prescreens (medically, psychologically, and genetically) its own ready-to-cycle egg donors prior to making them available on the donor registry.

 What to expect